satyamgit1/MODEL_ROUTES_CONTROLLERS_USER_MANAGEMENT/README.md

 Users can interact with the application through API endpoints.
 Here are the available endpoints:

+ ## Routes
-- `/api/users`: GET endpoint to retrieve all users.
+GET /api/users: Retrieve all users.
-- `/users`: GET endpoint to render user data as an HTML page.
-- `/api/users/:id`:
+POST /api/users: Create a new user.
-- GET endpoint to retrieve a specific user by ID.
+GET /api/users/:id: Retrieve a user by ID.
-- PUT endpoint to update a specific user by ID.
+PUT /api/users/:id: Update a user by ID.
-- PATCH endpoint to partially update a specific user by ID.
+PATCH /api/users/:id: Update a user partially by ID.
-- DELETE endpoint to delete a specific user by ID.
+DELETE /api/users/:id: Delete a user by ID.

+ ## Controller Functions
+handleGetAllUsers: Retrieve all users from the database.
+handleGetUserById: Retrieve a user by their ID.
+handleUpdateUserById: Update a user by their ID.
+handleDeleteUserById: Delete a user by their ID.
+handlePutUserById: Update a user by their ID (PUT method).
-- `/api/users`: POST endpoint to create a new user.
+handleCreateNewUser: Create a new user.

+ ## Model
+The User model defines the schema for user data in the MongoDB database
+firstName: {
+    type: String,
+    required: true,
+  },
+  lastName: {
+    type: String,
+  },
+  email: {
+    type: String,
+    // Add any additional constraints or validations here },
+  jobTitle: {
+    type: String,
+  },
+  gender: {
+    type: String,
+    // Add any additional constraints or validations here },
+}, { timestamps: true });

 ## Running the Application